roomthily/technology-evaluation-research/guidelines/draft/index.md

         <li>Is the criterion (or the group) related to active development efforts or to preservation/maintenance efforts?
 Consider a research project lifecycle.</li>
         <li>Is the criterion or group associated with a codebase or the project information?
 Does it relate to code maturity or project maturity and is that clear from the statement?</li>
         <li>For any criteria directly related to code, can the criterion be applied to any codebase or software artifact or does it apply only to one (or a few) types of software, such as a plugin/extension, module/library, web application, web service, desktop application, etc?</li>
+        <li>Is the criterion *directly* related to the software/code developed for the project, eg is it the deliverable?
+The aim is to not assess the framework used, for example, but the plugin or customizations made explicitly for the project.</li>
     </ol>
     <p>Finally, consider the criteria in relation to a project or codebase you're familiar with. </p>
 </div>